SOLOPLAYER0/Spot-Screen-Image/README.md

-# Spot the Fake Photo — Submission
+# Spot the Fake Photo

 ## Files